Multichannel Pricing Strategies for Black Friday Online Retailers

 When holiday shopping, 70% of online shoppers will actively seek coupons and promotions.
 45% consider discounts as one of the most important factors when deciding where to spend money.

 How do you meet these consumer expectations and drive sales this holiday season?
-By developing intelligent multichannel pricing strategies and offering the right promo mix to get ahead of the competition.
+By developing intelligent multi-channel pricing strategies, including Black Friday pricing strategies, and offering the right promo mix to get ahead of the competition.

 Now more than ever, consumers consult a comprehensive range of platforms and channels to find and buy their desired items.
 Over 80% of them will use more than one online channel to compare available products, and the number of multichannel shoppers grows day by day.